Robust expected improvement for Bayesian optimization: Implementation and benchmarking

 Moving to the Bertsimas panels of the figure, similar behavior may be observed.
 REGO and EGO have some space-filling points, but mostly target $x^r$ for REGO and $x^*$ for EGO. {\tt StableOPT} again puts almost all of its acquisitions near $x^r$ with relatively little exploration.
 But the main takeaway from the Bertsimas plots is that, since REGO does not require setting $\alpha$ beforehand, it gives sensible designs for multiple $\alpha$ values (the blue points are the exactly the same in both panels).
 Looking more closely at the REGO design, observe that all three minima (global and robust with $\alpha = 0.15$ and $\alpha = (0.2, 0)$) have many acquisitions around them.
 This shows the power of REGO, capturing all levels of $\alpha$ and allowing the user to delay specifying $\alpha$ until after experimental design.

-Timings for each method/problem are in Figure \ref{fig:times}.
-Comparators ``egoph'' and ``ego'' report identical timings because they involve the same EI acquisition function.
+\blu{Timings for each method/problem are in Figure \ref{fig:times}.} Comparators ``egoph'' and ``ego'' report identical timings because they involve the same EI acquisition function.
 As you might expect, ``unif'' and EY have the lowest times because they do less work.
-For the more competitive methods, REGO is generally a little slower than EGO, but often faster than {\tt StableOPT}.
-None of these timings are substantial compared to black-box evaluations typically involved in BO enterprises.
+For the more competitive methods, \blu{REGO is generally a little slower than EGO, but often faster than {\tt StableOPT}}. \blu{The main bottleneck in BO is the $\mathcal{O}(n^3)$ matrix decomposition(s) required for GP likelihood evaluation and prediction.
+This $n$ is changing throughout acquisitions, and there is a different final $N$ in each expariment.
+Consequently we have provided cumulative timings in Figure \ref{fig:times}.
+Since the same underlying GP implementation is shared among all of the competitors in our study, the timings are similar (within the same test problem), with exceptions being ``sum'' (aggregating many GP fits), ``unif'' (not requiring a GP), and ``stable'' (a totally different approach).
+When amortizing over all $N$ acquisitions, it is clear that each takes just mere seconds even in the worst of cases.
+We think this is fast enough for most real-world black-box evaluations typically involved in BO enterprises.}